ubarman262/create-code-stack/README.md

-# Create Code Stack (0.0.1-Alpha)
+# Code Stack (0.0.1-Alpha)

-Welcome to Create Code Stack!
+Welcome to Code Stack!
 This project aims to generate boilerplate and folder structures for full-stack, backend, or frontend applications using the npx CLI.

 ## Description

-Create Code Stack is a command-line tool designed to quickly scaffold out the folder structure and boilerplate code for your full-stack, backend, or frontend projects.
-Whether you're starting a new project or adding new components to an existing one, Create Code Stack can help you get up and running in no time.
+Code Stack is a command-line tool designed to quickly scaffold out the folder structure and boilerplate code for your full-stack, backend, or frontend projects.
+Whether you're starting a new project or adding new components to an existing one, Code Stack can help you get up and running in no time.

 ## Features